Yukaii/raycast-context-bridge/docs/firefox.md

 The Raycast desktop app only accepts WebSocket handshakes from `chrome-extension://…` origins.
 Firefox uses `moz-extension://…` and extensions cannot override the `Origin` header, so the desktop app closes the handshake before the background script can register.
 You will see repeated `browserDidFocus` followed by `Firefox can’t establish a connection to the server at ws://localhost:7265 (code 1006)` because the background worker retries on focus.

+Raycast has confirmed this header mismatch on Reddit:

+> “Firefox uses different headers for its WebSocket connections for some unclear reasons (while all the other browsers use the same ones) - and the native APIs we use don’t handle those headers and reject the connection.
+So it's not just a matter of publishing.” — [u/pernielsentikaer (Raycast)](https://www.reddit.com/r/raycastapp/comments/1egrpu9/comment/lfxpbx7/)

 You can reproduce the restriction without the desktop app:

 ```bash